Near-Optimal Column-Based Matrix Reconstruction: Proofs of our Main Results

-\textbf{Proof of Theorem~\ref{thmFast3}.} Finally, we will prove Theorem~\ref{thmFast3} by combining the results of Theorem~\ref{thmFast2} (a constant factor approximation algorithm) with one round of adaptive sampling.
+Finally, we will prove Theorem~\ref{thmFast3} by combining the results of Theorem~\ref{thmFast2} (a constant factor approximation algorithm) with one round of adaptive sampling.
 We first recall the following lemma, which has appeared in prior work~\cite{DFKVV99,FKV98}.